Send an Email Today »

 10. How long does it take to register a suppressor?

 This can vary widely depending on several factors.
-As a general rule, you should expect the entire process to take between 4-6 months; although, it could be a bit shorter or longer.
+As a general rule, you should expect the entire process to take between 4-6 months; although, it could be shorter or longer depending on how backed up the NFA Branch is.

 Check out our “How to buy a silencer” page for specific questions on the silencer purchase process.